bladestery/Group-Detection/README.md

 plot_hinton.py : creates hinton diagrams for Weights in ./Weights

 error_test.sh : script for testing the RNN, run with save file as argument

+video_info_t0.xls : excel file containing metadata for trk2avi.m and trk2nc.m.

+                    must be used in conjunction with CUHK crowd dataset